whage/thesis/thesis.md

 To make the most of the typechecker, we try to define as much of our program as we can in terms of types.
 Different static languages provide different facilities for defining types and connections between them.

-Dynamic languages must rely on run-time type information (RTTI) to do run-time checks in order to avoid illegal or undefined operations.
+Dynamic languages must know the types of their values to do run-time checks in order to avoid illegal or undefined operations.
-In dynamic languages RTTI is usually done by attaching a type label to every run-time value.
+In dynamic languages this is done by attaching a type label to every run-time value.
-It is not only dynamically typed languages that have RTTI: Java or C++ for example also have them.
-The extra safety measures made possibly by RTTI come at a cost: it requires extra memory to store this information during run-time.

 In the following section, I'll dive into how certain type systems concept appear in programming languages and how we can leverage these facilities to increase correctness in our code.